 Taking the test:

 Both companies are fairly similar in the simplicity of getting the testing done.
-You order the kit — either through the company websites or through Amazon.com — and it comes in the mail.
-The box contains a vial to spit into, instructions on how to register the kit, and a small pre-paid shipping box to mail the vial back to the company.
+You order the kit through company websites or other online vendors, and it comes in the mail.
+The box contains a vial to spit into, instructions on registering the kit, and a small pre-paid shipping box to mail the vial back to the company.

 Both 23andMe and Ancestry.com advertise that it takes 4 – 6 weeks to get the test results back after they receive your vial of spit.
 It was faster than advertised (about 2 weeks for AncestryDNA) when I did the tests, but I think the times can vary depending on how busy the lab is when you send in your test.